 This item was last sold on : 02/29/20

-Short yams are generally small, but widely vary in size and shape with the average tuber appearing somewhat oblong with rounded ends.
-The skin is very rough and fibrous with bumps and irregularities across the surface, making it difficult to peel and ranges in color from light to dark brown.
-Underneath the surface, the flesh ranges in color from white to yellow and is dense and starchy.
-When cooked, Short yams have a drier, flakier consistency and a very mild, earthy taste.
+Short yams are generally small, oblong tubers with blunt, rounded ends.
+The size and appearance of Short yams widely vary, depending on the soil and environment the tuber is cultivated in.
+The skin is rough, scaly, and fibrous with bumps and irregularities across the surface, making it difficult to peel, and ranges in color from light to dark brown.
+Underneath the thick skin, the flesh ranges in color from white to yellow and is firm, dense, and starchy.
+When cooked, Short yams have a dry, flaky consistency with a subtly sweet, nutty, and earthy flavor.

-Short yams are an excellent source of fiber which can help cleanse the digestive system and are a good source of vitamin B6, vitamin C, potassium, and manganese.
-The tubers also contain phosphorus, magnesium, folate, thiamine, antioxidants, and have anti-inflammatory properties.
+Short yams are an excellent source of fiber, which can help cleanse the digestive system and are a good source of vitamin B6, vitamin C, potassium, phosphorus, magnesium, and manganese.
+In Ayurveda, the ancient medicinal practice based in India, yams are believed to have anti-inflammatory properties and are used to help enhance cognitive functions.

-Short yams are toxic when raw and must be cooked prior to consumption.
-The small tubers are popularly boiled, deep-fried, roasted, grilled, and baked.
-In India, Short yams are thinly sliced and fried for a crispy, creamy side dish or are added to curries, soups, and stews.
-The tubers are also used as a vegetarian kabob, boiled and mashed with spices, pickled for extended use, or cooked into flavored rice dishes.
-Short yams pair well with onion, tomato, ginger, garlic, mustard powder, turmeric, coriander, green chiles, and yogurt.
+Short yams must be cooked as the tubers contain calcium oxalate crystals, which can irritate the mouth and throat if eaten raw.
+The small tubers are popularly boiled, deep-fried, roasted, grilled, and baked, and the neutral flavor of the flesh will easily absorb seasonings, spices, and brines.
+In India, Short yams are thinly sliced and fried as a crispy side dish, sauteed with sauces and vegetables for a quick meal, or are added to curries, soups, and stews.
+The tubers are also skewered and roasted as vegetarian kabobs, boiled and mashed with spices, cooked and deep-fried to create a crunchy exterior, or stirred into flavored rice dishes.
+Beyond cooked applications, Short yams can be pickled in brine with ginger and spices and used as a condiment.
+Short yams pair well with tomatoes, aromatics such as onions, garlic, ginger, mustard powder, turmeric, and coriander, chile peppers, rice, meats such as poultry, pork, and beef, cucumber, and yogurt.
 The tubers will keep up to two weeks when stored in a cool, dry, and dark place.

-Yams are native to tropical and temperate regions of the Americas, Africa, and Asia and have been growing wild since ancient times.
-Considered to be one of the oldest cultivated tubers, yams were spread across the world via immigration, slave trade, and expeditions.
-Today Short yams are localized mainly to Southeast Asia and Asia, especially in India, and can be found at fresh local markets.
+Short yams are believed to be descendants of ancient yam varieties native to tropical and temperate regions of Asia, Africa, and the Caribbean.
+Yams have been growing wild for thousands of years and were spread across the world via immigration, slave trade, and expeditions.
+Today Short yams are primarily localized to regions across Southeast Asia and Asia and are widely found in India.
+The tubers are grown in home gardens and are cultivated on a small scale for sale at fresh local markets.